At Swim-Two-Birds

 Allar sögurnar skoða hvernig væntingar, tilætlunarsemi og undirliggjandi hætta á ofbeldi lita samskipti fólks.

-The Unnamable is the last of the three great novels Samuel Beckett produced during his ‘frenzy of writing’ in the late 1940s.
-The others are Molloy and Malone Dies.
+Malone Dies is the second of the three great novels Samuel Beckett produced during his ‘frenzy of writing’ in the late 1940s.
+The others are Molloy and The Unnamable.

 Foster